Finisterre - A Positive Impact Business

 2. Employment is freely chosen

 There shall be no forced, bonded, or involuntary prison labour.
-Workers must not be required to lodge deposits or their identity papers on commencement of employment.
-Workers must be free to leave their employer after reasonable notice.
+Workers must not be required to lodge deposits, pay recruitment fees, or surrender their identity documents or certifications as a condition of employment.
+Wages must not be withheld unlawfully, and workers must be free to leave their employer after reasonable notice.
+Additionally, workers must have full freedom of movement, including access to toilet and water breaks, without any form of restriction or penalty.

 3. Freedom of association and employee representation

-Suppliers should respect the rights of employees to join or form an association of their choosing (such as workers council, union, or workers association).
+Suppliers should respect the rights of employees to join or form an association of their choosing (such as workers council, union, or workers association) and to bargain collectively regarding their terms and conditions of employment.

 Where law restricts the right to freedom of association and collective bargaining, the employer should facilitate, and not hinder, the development of parallel means for independent and free association and bargaining.
-Representatives must not be discriminated against and have access to carry out their representative function in the workplace.
+Representatives must not be discriminated against and must be enabled to carry out their representative function in the workplace.

 4. No Discrimination

-There must be no discrimination in hiring, compensation, access to training, promotion, termination, or retirement based on race, caste, nationality, religion, age, disability, gender, marital status, sexual orientation, gender identity, union or political membership.
+There must be no discrimination with regards to hiring, compensation, access to training, promotion, termination, or retirement based on race, caste, nationality, religion, age, disability, gender, marital status, sexual orientation, gender identity, union, political membership or any other legally protected category.

 5. Wages and benefits of employment

 Wages and benefits paid for a standard working week must meet, as a minimum, national legal requirements, or industry benchmark standards, whichever is higher.
 Wages should cover the need to meet both basic needs and some discretionary income.
+Our expectation is to continuously work towards paying a living wage, ensuring that wages not only meet legal and benchmark standards but also support a decent standard of living.
 All workers should be provided with written and understandable information about their employment conditions and wages before employment and provided with wage slips for each period they are paid.
 Deductions from wages as a disciplinary measure is not permitted.
 Only deductions required by law are permitted and should not be taken without the expressed permission of the worker concerned.

 6. Hours of work and regular employment

 Accurate attendance, payroll and production records shall be maintained.
 Suppliers must commit to working towards compliance with ILO guidelines and national laws, whichever offers greatest protection.
 Overtime must be voluntary, and all employees should receive at least one rest day in every seven.
 Overtime should be paid at a premium rate.
 To every extent possible work performed should be on the basis of a recognised employment relationship.
+All workers should be provided with written and understandable information about their employment conditions before the commencement of their contract.
 Obligations to employees under labour or social security laws and regulations should not be avoided through the use of home working schemes, subcontracting or apprenticeships where there is no intent to provide regular employment.
 The conditions for the termination of a contract should be laid out before employment commences and conform to established and transparent company practices and local law.

 8. Health and safety